hopto-dot/Japanese-Conjugation-Helper/README.md

 # Japanese Conjugation Helper

-## Note: When a new update adds a new conjugation, you should reset your preferences because a new conjugations change the format of how settings are stored
+## Note: When a new update adds a new conjugation, you should reset your preferences because new conjugations change the format of how settings are stored

 **A console application that will conjugate Japanese verbs, adjectives and nouns.
 The program can create example sentences for pretty much any word you throw at it.
 It has a few other handy features for learning Japanese**.
 [Here](https://imgur.com/DlKXeyl) you can see the program performing its main function (Word Lookup).
 Learn japanese with this amazing tool :)